 Carnitine, an amino acid found in meat, may also lead to weight loss.

-Summary Myo-inositol and carnitine supplements may help women with PCOS lose weight and control certain symptoms.
+Myo-inositol and carnitine supplements may help people with PCOS lose weight and manage certain symptoms.

-A balanced diet — low in inflammatory foods like refined carbs and highly processed foods but rich in whole foods, protein, healthy fats, and fiber — may aid weight loss.
+A balanced, nutritious diet — low in inflammatory foods such as refined carbs and highly processed foods and rich in whole foods, protein, healthy fats, and fiber — may aid weight loss.
 Certain supplements may help as well.

-Lifestyle should also be taken into consideration.
+It’s also important to consider lifestyle factors.
 Regular exercise, stress management, and sleep are all important to weight loss.

-If you have PCOS and struggle losing weight, try out some of the tips above.
+If you have PCOS and are having trouble losing weight, you may want to try some of the tips above.